We have outlined seven Pinterest tactics gathered from successful social media practitioners guaranteed to raise your Pinterest visibility.

 #7: Pin Alerts to track Pinners

 Tracking people who pin items from your competitor’s website can actually be an opportunity for you to find new leads.
-Pinalerts is an application that can help you find the pinners by setting alarms when a certain items are pinned from a specific domain.
+Pinalerts helps you find the pinners by setting alarms when a certain items are pinned from a specific domain.

 From here, you can do your reviewing of a pinner’s followers, boards and number of pins.
 Remember, the higher the number, the more active the pinner.
 And that’s the lead you want to follow.
 By the way, we created a guide on using Pinterest, for those who are getting started.